CreArt Canadian Painting & Design Competition for Children and Youth

 Liesl Jauk is the Manager of Arts Services for the City of Richmond.
 Prior to joining the City in 2008, she co-founded Rebus Creative where she co-produced The Word On The Street festival and BC Book Prizes and did marketing and graphic design for a range of arts clients.
 Liesl has an extensive educational background in fine arts including an Associate Degree in Fine Arts (Kwantlen College), Bachelor of Arts in Art History (U.B.C.) and Masters Degree in the Social History of Art (Univ. of Leeds) .
 She is a past board member of the Public Dreams Society, DOXA Documentary Film Festival and the Holy Body Tattoo and is currently on the board of the Mortal Coil Performance Society, the Society to Bridge Arts and Community and DanceHouse.

 Andrew An majored in Computer Animation and Concept Design from Ringling College of Art and Design.
-After graduation, he has worked as a senior Designer and Concept Artist in DHX Media, and now serves at the North American well-known Atomic Cartoons studio as the Co-Art Director and the Lead Designer/Concept Artist.
+After graduation, he has worked as a senior Designer and Concept Artist in DHX Media, the Co-Art Director and the Lead Designer/Concept Artist in Atomic Cartoons studio, senior designer in Cinesite Vancouver, and now serves at the North American well-known Icon Creative Studio as the Art Director.
 As an animation designer himself, Andrew strives to challenge himself, to discover new knowledge and to reach new breakthroughs.
 With his experience and knowledge, he brings the most up to date information on animation to his classes to share with his students so that they may in turn also achieve their best.

 2016 Competition Judging